Another Mystery Model

 Half of them don't care how it works.
 The other half doesn't know, and doesn't want to know.
 This means that, if they take a chainsaw to, say, Welfare, they don't know what is going to result.

 The same with Tariffs.
 These are expensive customs rates tagged on to anything that's imported.
-Most of what we buy— at Walmart, or on Amazon—are imported.
+Most of what we buy—at Walmart, or on Amazon—are imported.
 This is obviously going to make life more expensive for everybody who shops at those places.
 So why did Trump do it?

-His theory was that once imported things got too expensive, people will buy US-made goods.
+His theory was that once imported things got too expensive, people would buy US-made goods.
 Unfortunately, US-made goods are expensive.
 Our workers make $7.50 an hour, while Chinese and Indian workers make much less.

 By now, most of my readers have probably gotten bored to tears!
-This boring subject describes songs of the most complex processes in trade and government: it's called Economics.
+This boring subject describes some of the most complex processes in trade and government: it's called Economics.
 I don't know much about it; but Trump has got someone to give him a summrary of what he needed to know.

 To cut a long story short, it didn't go as expected.
 The US made a lot of enemies; we wriggled out of a lot of obligations; and we've arranged (supposedly) to depend on Coal and Gasoline for our energy needs.

 Trump is a Big Picture kind of guy.
-Other felliws must now step in, and make these dreams happen.
+Other fellows must now step in, and make these dreams happen.
 (If trump decides to do it himself, it could be very messy.)
-But guys who know the finer points of energy production, etc, are unlikely to want to work for trump.
+But unfortunately guys who know the finer points of energy production, etc, are unlikely to want to work for trump.

 Kay